notadeejay/facelift-css/lesson-page/README.md

 - Removed the circle SVG from the Part Header

+- Need to remove the animated green confetti / gifs from the Part Header and Footer on complete.
+TBD what animation might replace these.

 ### Lesson HTML Block
 - Changed the H1s in the HTML blocks to --> H2s
 ```html